kbenard/IoT-management-hub/documentation/Device/listDevices.md

 # List Devices

 Retrieves a summarized list of all stored devices.
 Search can be narrowed down to devices belonging to a single homeId when using the optional `{/homeId/:homeId}` extra path.
+Returns a list of simplified device documents.

 Query parameters can also be used to paginate the search:
 - `limit`: maximum number of records sent back in the request response